csci104/site/homework/hw2draft/programming/index.md

     - Then copy the `resources/hw2` folder into your `hw-username` repo and use the skeletons provided to start work in that `hw2` folder.

     - You **MUST** modify the provided `Makefile` so that we can compile your code (not run it) by simply typing `make` which should among other compilation commands, produce an executable `amazon`
+    - Remember to compile and test your code inside Docker (but should do your git commands outside Docker)
     -   Provide a `README.md` file to explain how to compile your code, and to document any oddities you want the graders to be aware of.
     - **You may use any STL classes you like**